carmaa/inception/README.md

 |Linux Mint   |12             |        Yes       |        Yes        |
 |Linux Mint   |12             |        Yes       |        Yes        |

-(1): Mavericks since 10.8.2 on Ivy Bridge (>= 2012 Macs) have enabled VT-D
-     effectively blocking DMA requests and thwarting this attack.
-Look for `vtd[0] fault` entries in your log/console.
-(2): If FileVault 2 is enabled, the tool will only work when the operating
-     system is unlocked as of OS X Lion.
+(1): See caveats above.

-(2): Other Linux distributions that use PAM-based authentication may also work
-     using the Ubuntu signatures.
+Other Linux distributions that use PAM-based authentication may also work using the Ubuntu signatures.

 The module also effectively enables escalation of privileges, for instance via the `runas` or `sudo -s` commands, respectively.